codebasedlearning/python_course/0x0a/README.md

 ### 👉 Comprehension Check – Talk with your Neighbor

 General
-- What kind of decorator you know?
+- What kind of decorators do you know?
-- ...
+- What is the reason for using `functools`?

 ---